ImogenWren/truss-firmware/README.md

 The mini-truss remote lab firmware uses a state machine with 11 states for reading, writing, loading, taring and resetting both strain gauges and load cell.
 A single microcontroller (Arduino Nano 33 IoT) performs both reading and writing of data.
 The state machine will remain in the READ state until a user command to change state.
 Upon performing that state the state machine will return to READ.

+Ensure that this firmware corresponds with the correct Arduino pins according to the PCB - ie the load cell is pin 9, but is gauge_0 in the firmware, followed by each member on gauge_1 to gauge_6, using pins 3 - 8.

 ![mini-truss-schematic](images/mini-truss-schematic.png)

 ![mini-truss-servo](images/linear_actuator.jpg)